AyushRawal/YTMusic/README.md

 **Install all the python dependencies:**

-​	`pip install youtube-dl argparse prettytable colorama requests`
+​	`pip install yt-dlp argparse prettytable colorama requests`

 ​	You may need to replace pip with pip3 if you are using Linux and python3 is not the default.